danvk/effective-typescript/README.md

   - [:memo: Item 44][Item 44]: Track Your Type Coverage to Prevent Regressions in Type Safety

 - **Chapter 6: Types Declarations and @types**
-  - [:memo: Item 45][Item 45]: Put TypeScript and @types in devDependencies
+  - :memo: Item 45: Put TypeScript and @types in devDependencies
-  - [:memo: Item 46][Item 46]: Understand the Three Versions Involved in Type Declarations
+  - :memo: Item 46: Understand the Three Versions Involved in Type Declarations
   - [:memo: Item 47][Item 47]: Export All Types That Appear in Public APIs
   - [:memo: Item 48][Item 48]: Use TSDoc for API Comments
   - [:memo: Item 49][Item 49]: Provide a Type for this in Callbacks